 Extract: 5 min.
 Total length:

-Credits: Russian Academy of Sciences (publisher), Institute of Ethnology and Anthropology (publisher), UNESCO Moscow (producer).
+Credits: Russian Academy of Sciences, producer ; Institute of Ethnology and Anthropology, producer.
+UNESCO Moscow, co-producer.